OlhaSvezhentseva/python-label_processing/README.rst

       3. **Creating Separate Directories:** To organize the images, the module includes functionality to create separate directories for each class of images based on the predictions.

       4. **Renaming Images:** Images are renamed based on their predicted classes and saved in the corresponding directories.

-      5. **Efficient Workflow:** The module streamlines the image classification and organization process, saving time and resources.

    * accuracy_classifier